Webber-Wang-Y/Gene_Summary_Fast_Fetcher/README.md

 - This repository was originally inspired by the idea from[AcidBarium/GeneCardsWebScraper](https://github.com/AcidBarium/GeneCardsWebScraper).
 However, due to strict Cloudflare protections on GeneCards, this project was entirely rewritten to utilize the `MyGene.info` API for a robust and legitimate data retrieval method.
 This script can scrape NCBI summaries and UniProt summaries, but it cannot retrieve GeneCard summaries.
 - Data provided by [MyGene.info](https://mygene.info/).

+## License
+- This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.
 ---

 <a id="chinese"></a>